-Section Contents Procedure Didactic Aims Content Aims 90 Coaching exercise O minutes Scenario S6 or Scenario S11 Scenario S7 The participants should practise in two parallel groups exercises on the subject of the "passenger-problem".
+Section Contents Procedure Didactic Aims Content Aims Coaching exercise 90 minutes Scenario S6 or Scenario S11 Scenario S7 The participants should practise in two parallel groups exercises on the subject of the "passenger- problem".
 One group practises scenario S6 or S11 on the training area, the second group scenario S7 in the seminar room.
 In each group one person assumes the role of the coach and one the role of observer.
-Like in scenario S2 the evaluation session should be carried out by one of the participants of The participants should experience and practise the role of coach.
+Like in scenario S2 the evaluation session should be carried out by one of the participants of each group (Coach II).
+The coaching questions are thought up by each Coach II.
+The participants should experience and practise the role of coach.
 The participants should practise how to carry out a feedback session.
-The participants should experience the problem of taking passengers along in the car and learn strategies to avoid risky situations developing.
-Scenario S8 (only possible if enough time) each group (Coach II).
-The coaching questions are thought up by each Coach II.
+The participants should experience the problem of taking passengers along in the car and learn strategies to avoid risky situations developing. enough time) Coachee Coach Observer ( Coach II Iermes-Coach